 NOTHING trips more easily off the lips of Thatcher-baiters when asked about the Iron Lady's relationship with the Scots.
 "She hated Scotland," they reply, or at least imply she "did not care" about it.
+The more charitable simply conclude that Thatcher "did not understand" the needs and aspirations of voters north of the Border.

 As with the "testing" of the poll tax and the closure of Ravenscraig steelworks, such puerile myths have endured through an unholy, although sometimes understandable, alliance of opposition rhetoric, lazy repetition and woolly media analysis.